A second-order in time, BGN-based parametric finite element method for geometric flows of curves: Numerical results

-where $A^m$ is the area enclosed by the polygon determined by $\bX^m$, $L^m$ represents the perimeter of the polygon, and the mesh ratio $\Psi^m$ is defined in \eqref{Mesh assumption}.
-As depicted in Fig.~\ref{Fig:Ellipse_evo_and_Geo}(b), the area loss exhibits a weakly oscillating behavior, which may result from the two-step structure of the BGN2 scheme.
+for $m\ge 0$, where $A^m$ is the area enclosed by the polygon determined by $\bX^m$, $L^m$ represents the perimeter of the polygon, and $\Psi(t)$ is the mesh ratio function.
+As depicted in Fig.~\ref{Fig:Ellipse_evo_and_Geo}(b), the area loss exhibits a weakly oscillating behavior, which may result from the two-step structure of the BGN2 scheme, the equi-BGN2 scheme has similar oscillating behavior and we omit it here for brevity.
 It is worth noting that despite the oscillations, the normalized area loss remains very low, consistently below $0.01\%$.
 By employing a smaller grid size, the area loss can be further reduced, and it is significantly lower than that of the BGN1 scheme under the same computational parameters.
-Furthermore, Fig.~\ref{Fig:Ellipse_evo_and_Geo}(c) shows the BGN2 scheme preserves the perimeter-decreasing property of the SDF numerically.
+Furthermore, Fig.~\ref{Fig:Ellipse_evo_and_Geo}(c) shows the BGN2 scheme and the equi-BGN2 scheme preserve the perimeter-decreasing property of the SDF numerically.
 Furthermore, in Fig.~\ref{Fig:Ellipse_evo_and_Geo}(d), it can be observed that the mesh distribution function $\Psi(t)$ remains lower than $1.2$ during the evolution.
 This indicates that the mesh distribution remains well-maintained and almost equidistributed during the process.
 Therefore, in this scenario, there is no need to perform the mesh regularization procedure because $\Psi(t)$ is always smaller than the chosen threshold $n_{\text{MR}}$ (here we choose it as $10$) in the simulations.
+Additionally, Fig.~\ref{Fig:Ellipse_evo_and_Geo}(e) shows the equi-BGN2 scheme achieves equidistribution property at each time step.
+The relatively low iteration numbers do not compromise the computational efficiency.